Vargasavour Recipes

 1. Mix the Meat: In a large bowl, combine ground lamb, onion-garlic paste, Greek yogurt, tomato paste, salt, black pepper, cumin, smoked paprika, thyme, oregano, and red pepper flakes.
 Mix firmly with your hands for 3-4 minutes until very sticky and cohesive.

-4. Tear and serve: Tear the doner into large or bite-size pieces.
-Warm pita or lavash, then fill with doner meat, lettuce, red onion, tomato, and garlic sauce.
+4. Tear and serve: Tear the homemade doner kebab into large or bite-sized pieces.
+Warm pita or lavash, then fill with doner kebab, lettuce, red onion, tomato, and garlic sauce.
 Serve right away.

 Viral doner kebab pita stuffed with sliced doner meat, lettuce, tomato, red onion, and creamy sauce